zonca/italianschoolsd-website/site/content/enroll-adults.md

 ## Adult beginner, online, Mondays 6pm-7:30pm, June 12th

-Italian class online taught by Emanuela, targeted at beginners, no previous experience with Italian is required.
+Italian class online taught by Teacher Emanuela, targeted at beginners, no previous experience with Italian is required.
 The class will be taught via Zoom.

 * First class on June 12th, no class June 19th for Juneteenth, last class on July 31st, 7 classes total.